30. Song—Composed in August

 Email Poem |

-Analysis and Comments on 30.
+Comments, Analysis, and Meaning on 30.
 Song—Composed in August

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 30.
 Song—Composed in August here.